ProteinsWebTeam/skylign/Readme.md

 We opted to use Postgres as SQL database in Docker for ease of setup.
 There are two docker-compose files: one implements a simple Django local server, whereas the other (`docker-compose-prod.yml`) simulates a complete backend.

-To run locally with Docker enter with the terminal in the repository folder and follow these instruction
+To run locally with Docker enter with the terminal in the repository folder and run the following commands

 ```bash
 # take down any previous instances, including their volumes